1. What is the Alarm Program?

 All commercial locations, multi-family residential complexes or residential care facilities that are required to have a Fire alarm system (per the California Fire Code) are required to maintain an alarm permit.
 This language applies to the building or facility owner and not to the individual tenants.

-Residential smoke alarms and carbon monoxide detectors that are not part of a required Fire alarm system (per the California Fire Code) are not required to register for an alarm permit.
+Residential (single-family or multi-family) smoke alarms and carbon monoxide detectors that are not part of a required Fire alarm system (per the California Fire Code) are not required to register for an alarm permit.